 Putting one foot in front of the other is an inexpensive, easy form of aerobic exercise — the kind that builds up your endurance and maintains heart and lung health.
 “A lot of people don’t think they’re being active when they’re walking, but it’s a marvelous aerobic activity,” says Michelle Mottola, associate professor of kinesiology and director of the R. Samuel McLaughlin Exercise and Pregnancy Laboratory at the University of Western Ontario in London.
 Walking is low impact, and therefore doesn’t over-tax joints that are already coping with extra weight and lax ligaments (pregnancy hormones make these tough fibres laxer than normal, which can make you vulnerable to injury from over-stretching when you bounce or quickly change direction).
 It can also help guard against excessive weight gain, and control or prevent gestational diabetes.

-Another great thing about walking — chances are, you’ve been doing it most of your life, so you don’t need much instruction!
+How-to Another great thing about walking — chances are, you’ve been doing it most of your life, so you don’t need much instruction!
 Stroll for ten to 15 minutes to warm up, then pick up the pace until you feel you’re working “somewhat hard.”
 Aim for 15 minutes at this tempo to start, gradually adding about two minutes per week.
 Slow to a more leisurely amble for ten to 15 minutes while your muscles cool down.
 So how much and how often can you stride at this speed?
 As your caregiver for guidance: Some draw the line at 30 minutes five times a week, while others will okay a similar number of 45 to 60-minute sessions.

-Wear supportive, shock-absorbing, properly fitted shoes to ease the stress on your knees, hips and back.
+Safety tips Wear supportive, shock-absorbing, properly fitted shoes to ease the stress on your knees, hips and back.
 Sip water before, during and after your walk, particularly in warm weather.
 Avoid extremes in temperature: Mall-walking is a terrific option when the streets are slippery, or the mercury and humidity are hovering at high levels.

 It doesn’t take a rocket scientist to realize that during pregnancy, your abdominal muscles are stretched to their limit.
 What you may not know is that since your abs help stabilize your pelvis and lower back (which is already toiling harder to balance the weight of your growing belly), weakness in this area can lead to painful back strain.

-Karen Nordahl, a Vancouver family physician and co-author of the prenatal exercise book Fit to Deliver, recommends a regular regimen of exercises that “fire and sustain” your core (deep abdominal, back and hip muscles that support your spine and torso), so this corset-like structure can pick up the slack.
+How-to Karen Nordahl, a Vancouver family physician and co-author of the prenatal exercise book Fit to Deliver, recommends a regular regimen of exercises that “fire and sustain” your core (deep abdominal, back and hip muscles that support your spine and torso), so this corset-like structure can pick up the slack.
 First, identify your transversus abdominus (TA) muscle — the ‘belt’ that narrows your waist.
 You can do this by lying down with your knees bent, placing two fingers on the point of your front hip-bone, and moving them slightly toward your bellybutton.
 Then squeeze the same muscles you would use to stop the flow of urine: You should feel a slight tightening.
 During the following movements, focus on contracting both the TA and the pelvic floor muscles (the muscular sling that supports your uterus, bladder and bowel).

 To perform the exercise, sit in a hard chair, then scoot your bottom towards the edge, and lean back.
 (Before four months, you can do the same moves on the floor, lying on your back).
 With your knees bent, march your feet up and down several inches, repeating this action ten times for each leg.
 Other variations (using the same basic position) include bringing your opposite arm and knee to 90°, or sliding each foot forward and back.

-Women whose rectus abdominus muscles (they run lengthwise from your pubic bone and your breastbone) separate during pregnancy should consult their caregivers before doing any exercises involving the abs, since exercises like conventional crunches can exacerbate the problem.
+Safety tips Women whose rectus abdominus muscles (they run lengthwise from your pubic bone and your breastbone) separate during pregnancy should consult their caregivers before doing any exercises involving the abs, since exercises like conventional crunches can exacerbate the problem.
 If you have this condition — dubbed diastasis recti — you may be able to see a rippling, or feel a ‘slot’ above your bellybutton while lying on your back with your knees bent.

 Chandra Farrer, a spokesperson for the Canadian Physiotherapy Association, suggests including a half-squat in your prenatal exercise routine.
 This movement maintains strength in your legs (for hefting your baby, plus car-seats, strollers, and other cumbersome gear), and helps reinforce proper lifting technique, which will help prevent back strain.

-Farrer, a physiotherapist with the SportCARE program at Sunnybrook & Women’s College Health Sciences Centre, describes the semi-squat.
+How-to Farrer, a physiotherapist with the SportCARE program at Sunnybrook & Women’s College Health Sciences Centre, describes the semi-squat.
 “While standing, place your feet hip-425 apart, and hold onto a table for support.
 Then squat down, as though you’re going to sit in a chair.
 Work towards bringing your thighs parallel with the floor.”
 You can do three sets of ten repetitions.

-“You want to always be able to see your second toe (the one next to your big toe),” Farrer emphasizes, to guard against over-stretching tendons in your knee.
+Safety tips “You want to always be able to see your second toe (the one next to your big toe),” Farrer emphasizes, to guard against over-stretching tendons in your knee.
 Sticking out your bottom just a bit will also help minimize stress on your back.

 “A lot of women complain about upper back pain as their breasts enlarge,” Farrer observes.
 Rowing against some form of resistance helps shore up the strength of muscles that can lighten the load on your upper back.

-Fasten the middle part of a TheraBand (a sort of gigantic elastic available at exercise supply and home health care stores) to a doorknob and grab one end in each hand.
+How-to Fasten the middle part of a TheraBand (a sort of gigantic elastic available at exercise supply and home health care stores) to a doorknob and grab one end in each hand.
 “With your arms parallel to the floor, you’re going to squeeze your shoulder blades together as you pull your elbows back,” Farrer explains.
 Repeat the motion ten times, for three sets.

-Keep your back stationary to ensure your shoulders and arms are doing the work.
+Safety tips Keep your back stationary to ensure your shoulders and arms are doing the work.

 Many women don’t have a lot of upper body strength — something you’ll need to lift and carry your baby, a diaper bag, carseat, and several kilos of assorted baby gear.
 This exercise works your biceps, triceps and pectoral muscles, to help meet the increased demand on your arms and chest muscles.

-Be certain your entire back remains straight so you’re not placing extra stress on your lower back.
+Safety tips Be certain your entire back remains straight so you’re not placing extra stress on your lower back.

 Finally, have fun.
-Remember — working out doesn’t have to be work.
+Remember—working out doesn’t have to be work.
 “When you think about healthy active living, there are a lot of things you can do to increase your activity,” says Mottola.
 “You can rake your lawn, take the stairs instead of the elevator, or put your child in the stroller and go for a walk.
 If you have a normal healthy pregnancy, there’s no reason you need to stop being active.”
 In fact, it’s one of the best things you can do for yourself and your family — not only will you be improving your own health, you’ll be setting a terrific example for your kids!